Benedictines: Monastic libraries in England

-Kloster Rheinau was a Benedictine monastery in Rheinau in the Canton of Zürich, Switzerland, founded in about 778.
-The abbey of Our Lady of the Angels was founded in 1120.

 United States

 The first Benedictine to live in the United States was Pierre-Joseph Didier.
 He came to the United States in 1790 from Paris and served in the Ohio and St. Louis areas until his death.
 The first actual Benedictine monastery founded was Saint Vincent Archabbey, located in Latrobe, Pennsylvania.
 It was founded in 1832 by Boniface Wimmer, a German monk, who sought to serve German immigrants in America.
 In 1856, Wimmer started to lay the foundations for St. John's Abbey in Minnesota.
 In 1876, Herman Wolfe, of Saint Vincent Archabbey established Belmont Abbey in North Carolina.
 By the time of his death in 1887, Wimmer had sent Benedictine monks to Kansas, New Jersey, North Carolina, Georgia, Florida, Alabama, Illinois, and Colorado.

 Wimmer also asked for Benedictine sisters to be sent to America by St. Walburg Convent in Eichstätt, Bavaria.
 In 1852, Sister Benedicta Riepp and two other sisters founded St. Marys, Pennsylvania.
 Soon they would send sisters to Michigan, New Jersey, and Minnesota.

 By 1854, Swiss monks began to arrive and founded St. Meinrad Abbey in Indiana, and they soon spread to Arkansas and Louisiana.
 They were soon followed by Swiss sisters.

 There are now over 100 Benedictine houses across America.
 Most Benedictine houses are part of one of four large Congregations: American-Cassinese, Swiss-American, St. Scholastica, and St. Benedict.
 The congregations mostly are made up of monasteries that share the same lineage.
-For instance the American-Cassinese congregation included the 22 monasteries that descended from Boniface Wimmer.
+For instance the American-Cassinese congregation included the 22 monasteries descended from Boniface Wimmer.